goforj/goforj/docs/getting-started.md

-Below is a clean, polished **Getting Started** page for your documentation or website.
-It’s written for new developers encountering GoForj for the first time and includes simple instructions, expectations, and the first steps toward building an app.

----

 # **Getting Started with GoForj**

-GoForj is a DX-focused framework for building Go applications — giving you structure, scaffolding, and developer tooling without locking you into a rigid architecture.
+GoForj is a DX-focused framework for building Go applications - giving you structure, scaffolding, and developer tooling without locking you into a rigid architecture.

 This guide will help you install the CLI, create your first project, and run it locally.

----

-# **1. Install the GoForj CLI**
+# Install the GoForj CLI

-Make sure you have Go 1.21+ installed, then run:
+Make sure you have [Go](https://go.dev/doc/install) 1.21+ installed, then run:

 ```bash
 go install github.com/goforj/goforj/cmd/forj@latest